Welcome to Classics/Art 300, the Tier 2 General Education Course.

 1. There will be a midterm examination and a final examination for each of which there will be both in class and outside of class review sessions.
 There will be 4 quizzes of 7 minutes each.
 Instructions for taking these are in the Reading Assignments section.
 The final will be on the last day of class which is December 4th so make sure you will be there at that time.

 2. Students may only make up these examinations because of a medical emergency or family emergency documented to the instructor's satisfaction from a family member such as a parent.
 Documented professional requirements such as a job interview or university commitments such as athletic meets or debating team contests may be considered acceptable excuses also with a note from the appropriate instructors or athetic supervisors.
-Oversleeping or just missing the examination will result in a failing grade being given.
+Oversleeping or just missing the examination will result in a failing grade being given for it.
 Traveling to weddings or booking airline flights to go home early or to visit friends or attend shows or fairs are not excuses.
 Planned family trips are also not acceptable excuses.
 Makeup tests may not be given at other institutions using them as proctors while a student is absent from class.

 3. The terms on the quiz and dates of the quizzes are posted in the Exam Study Guide and the Readings section.
 Note when they are and do not plan to be out of town during quiz or examination times.